Site icon Circuit Ideas for You

 Simple 555 Timer Based Transistor Tester Circuit

-This helps fix problems in circuits and find any broken parts.
+Testing helps find problems and broken parts.

 Circuit Working: